Swatchophile/Project3ArcadeGame/README.md

 Project3ArcadeGame
 ==================
-Game steps:
+How to Use the Application / Game Steps:

+(1) Open index.html in a browser (must support HTML5 and have JavaScript enabled) (2) There is one main Player or Hero in the game.
+(3) The bugs in the game are the "enemies" or bad guys that the player needs to avoid.
+(4) The Canvas or Game environment consists of grass blocks at the bottom where the Player stands, the game-play main blocks in the middle that the bugs traverse, and water at the top.
+(5) Player movement - pressing the up, down, right and left keys on your keyboard will move the player in those directions.
+The player speed is 78 pixels - meaning one step in any direction  changes his position by 78 pixels.
+(6) Enemy movement - the enemies move continuously across the screen from left to right, at random speeds (7) Goal - The goal of the game is for the player to navigate the canvas without hitting the bugs or the water (8) Losing the Game - The player will lose and the game will be reset if the player (a) either hits any of the bugs, or (b) hits the water blocks at the top
+(9) When the player loses, the his position is reset to original - meaning he goes back to the center of the grass blocks.

+Technical Details:
-(1) The setting up of the game canvas and the loading of the game environment is done
-	for us in engine.js and resources.js.
+(1)The setting up of the game canvas and the loading of the game environment is done for us in engine.js and resources.js.
 The main game loop that continually updates it, is inside engine.js (pre-writted) and uses requestAnimationFrame to queue up the next loop (http://jlongster.com/Making-Sprite-based-Games-with-Canvas)

 (2) The Player and Enemy objects are created in app.js using the combination
 	constructor and prototype pattern.
 The properties are set using the